How to find Inner Peace, regain Control, with Christ Driven Behavior

 The Core of Addictive Thinking:

 Chief among the ingrained beliefs (corrupted thinking) that contribute to addictions as well as hurts, habits and hangups are, “I should be perfect and perfection is possible; I should be all-powerful controlling myself and others; I should always get what I want and life should be without pain and require little or no effort.”
 The simple truth is that life will never be easy, fair and painless.
 We are never going to always get what we want.
 Intellectually, we may know this, but emotionally...not so much.
 The problem is, that the addictive personality believes that life should be easy, fair and painless!
 When we allow ourselves to think in this, "entitled," fashion, we lower our threshold to adversity, to feeling frustrated, helpless and overwhelmed.
 If we insist on avoiding emotional pain, on being comfortable all the time, we will seek ways to avoid reality, to escape our negative mood.
 With respect to addictive thinking, this type of corrupted belief system is the very core of addictive thinking and can lead to attempting to regain control with a, "Quick fix or mood changer," of drugs and or other errant behaviors, all designed to change the way we feel emotionally.
+The bottom line here is that addicts want and expect life to meet their demands, as opposed to meeting the demands of life.

 Chapter 3: Understanding Addictive Behavior: